 Telescopes also make terrible “surprise” presents.
 The person who is going to be using it needs to be involved from the start.
 A copy of “Turn Left at Orion” is a much safer present.

 So how can you avoid buying what’s called a “hobby killer”?

 First of all, if you have been given a telescope or offered a very cheap one then fine, go for it.
 Be prepared to be frustrated but you will be able to see craters on the moon and learn a lot of valuable skills.

 With a little reading and research, you can find a way of enjoying the night sky that you or your children will value and still enjoy many years later.

 Before you buy your first telescope, I recommend you start with live, visual astronomy so forget photography until you have developed your skills.
 I would also avoid computerised go-to and equatorial mounts.
 They sound helpful but the reality is that they will need to be carefully set up and aligned before they can be used.
 With an Alt-Az mounted refractor or a Dobsonian mounted reflector, you can start observing straight away.
-Do consider binoculars, especially with a tripod as they are a very cost effective option.

 I would also avoid computerised go-to and equatorial mounts.
 They sound ideal but you will spend more time setting them up than actually star gazing.

 Vitally important is the mount or tripod.
 Most cheap telescopes have flimsy tripods that will shake and ruin your viewing.
 Cheap reflectors that have a Bird-Jones design will perform very poorly, so avoid those.

 I use a pair of Olympus binoculars but the following Opticron models get good reviews from trusted people: Oregon 15x, Adventurer T WP 10×50, Oregon 10×50 WA.